gautamajay52/adbclone/README.md

 Full help is available with `$ adbclone --help`

 ## ⚡Flags:
+- `--show-progress` Show progress of transferring files
+- `--copy-to-new-folder`  updated files will be copied to a new folder to work on later and can be merged
 - `--show-tree` Show tree of source and destination
-- `--show-progress` Show progress of transferring files
 - `--del` will delete files and folders on the destination end that are not present on the source end.
 This does not include exluded files.
 - `--delete-excluded` will delete excluded files and folders on the destination end.
 - `--exclude` can be used many times.
 Each should be a `fnmatch` pattern relative to the source.
 These patterns will be ignored unless `--delete-excluded` is specified.